 Building on the knowledge and skills gained in the first year of the Electrical and Computer Engineering Technology program, students learn the principles required to design, develop, manufacture, and test telecommunication systems and networks.
-The program covers land mobile radio systems, digital data transmission, fibre optic and microwave technology, satellite communications, radio frequency (RF) design, local and wide area networks (LANs and WANs), wireless networks, internet engineering technology, digital signal processing (DSP) techniques and the application of microcontrollers.Graduates of the Telecommunications and Networks option may obtain a dual diploma in both Telecommunications and Networks and Electrical Power and Industrial Control by completing Level 4 studies in the Electrical Power and Industrial Control option.
-Entry to this 2nd option is competitive.
+The program covers land mobile radio systems, digital data transmission, fibre optic and microwave technology, satellite communications, radio frequency (RF) design, local and wide area networks (LANs and WANs), wireless networks, internet engineering technology, digital signal processing (DSP) techniques and the application of microcontrollers.Graduates of this option may obtain a dual diploma in another ECET option by completing all the additional required courses for that option.
+Entry to this second option is competitive and priority is given to students completing their first option.

 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at BCIT?
 Check out BCIT's Transfer Equivalency Database to find out.